Excluded power graphs of groups: Semidirect Product of Groups of Coprime Order

+Power graphs of nilpotent groups have been studied in a number of papers, including \cite{MR4469917,MR4504122,MR4207766,MR4746158,MR4835924,MR4718723,MR4098926}.
+The power graph of a nilpotent group with a normal Hall subgroup is discussed in \cite{MR4391495}.
+Power graphs of abelian groups and $p$-groups have been studied as well, for example in \cite{MR4977007,MR5020628,MR4223622,MR4389908}.
+Here we see that excluded power graphs of nilpotent groups are nice.

 \begin{corollary} Let $G$ be a finite nilpotent group.
 Let $\pi$ be the set of prime divisors of $\ord{G}$, and for each $p\in \pi$, let $S_p$ be the Sylow $p$-subgroup of $G$.
 Let $\rho$ be any proper nonempty subset of $\pi$, and let $\bar{\rho} = \pi\setminus \rho$.
-Then ${\dqk{-\rho}{G}\cong \dqk{}{\prod_{p\in \bar{\rho}} S_p}}$. \end{corollary}
+Then ${\dqk{\exclude{\rho}}{G}\cong \dqk{}{\prod_{p\in \bar{\rho}} S_p}}$. \end{corollary}

 \begin{proof} A finite nilpotent group is the direct product of its Sylow subgroups.
 Induct on the size of $\pi$.
 Theorem \ref{thm:complementedhall-fixed} treats the case where $\rho$ has size 1.
-Suppose ${\dqk{-\rho}{G}\cong \dqk{}{\prod_{p\in \bar{\rho}} S_p}}$ for any proper nonempty subset $\rho$ of $\pi$.
+Suppose ${\dqk{\exclude{\rho}}{G}\cong \dqk{}{\prod_{p\in \bar{\rho}} S_p}}$ for any proper nonempty subset $\rho$ of $\pi$.
 Suppose there is a prime $q\in\pi$ such that $\rho'=\rho\cup\{q\}$ is proper.
-Then applying Theorem \ref{thm:complementedhall-fixed} gives ${\dqk{-\rho'}{G}\cong \dqk{-\{q\}}\prod_{p\in \bar{\rho}} S_p}\cong \dqk{}{\prod_{p\in \bar{\rho}'} S_p}$. \end{proof}
+Then applying Theorem \ref{thm:complementedhall-fixed} gives ${\dqk{\exclude{\rho'}}{G}\cong \dqk{\exclude{\{q\}}}\prod_{p\in \bar{\rho}} S_p}\cong \dqk{}{\prod_{p\in \bar{\rho}'} S_p}$. \end{proof}

 While solvable groups have Hall subgroups of all possible orders, the Hall subgroups are generally not complemented (see \cite{MR1307623}, for example).
-Thus our results, which exploit the semidirect product construction, are not directly applicable in solvable groups.
+Thus, the results of this section, which exploit the semidirect product construction, are not directly applicable in general solvable groups.
 The Fitting subgroup, being nilpotent, will contribute a substructure described in Corollary \ref{cor:nilpotentexclucded}.
+Nonetheless, we hope that the structure of an excluded power graph of a solvable group will reflect the presence of Hall subgroups in a meaningful way.
+The results concerning power graphs of solvable groups, such as \cite{MR3691533,MR4335775,MR4764545,MR4835924}, are less extensive than those for nilpotent groups.

-\section{Directed cliques}
+\section{Directed Cliques}

 A finite group has complete undirected power graph if and only if the group is cyclic with prime power order \cite{MR2511776}.
-We give an analog for $\{p\}$-excluded power graphs for primes $p$, which turns out to involve semidirect products.
+We give an analog for $\pi$-excluded power graphs for sets of primes $\pi$, which turns out to involve semidirect products.
 Lemma \ref{lem:excludeallprimedivisors} describes digraphs which are the disjoint union of directed cliques.